Nexus Letters for PTSD: Most Veterans Are Doing It Wrong

 While their nexus letter might carry slightly less weight, their firsthand knowledge of your condition can still make a real difference in your claim.

-Before you ask a doctor to write your letter, you need to be deeply familiar with what the VA is looking for.
+Before you ask a doctor to write your letter, you need to be deeply familiar with what a nexus letter is and how it works.

 Give your doctor this checklist before they write it, and review the letter carefully yourself before submitting it.